alayor/alayor.github.io/_posts/2018-11-07-Code-Cleanliness-Ratio.markdown

 CCR = &#x2211;DW / &#x2211;W

-where &#x2211;DW is the number of words that belong to the `Domain Words` and &#x2211;W are the total number of words.
+where &#x2211;DW is the number of words that belong in the `Domain Words` category and &#x2211;W is the total number of words.

-We consider "words" as all the variables, sentences, signs, file names, folder names, etc.
+We consider "words" as all the variables, signs, file names, folder names, etc.

 The `Domain Words` are the words related to the domain of the